pts/pymediafileinfo/README.txt

 after the media parameters have been found.

-mediafileinfo.py can detect >130 file formats, among those it can display dimensions and codec from media formats webm, flv, avi, asf, wmv, wma etc., and it can display dimensions of image formats JPEG, PNG, GIF, BMP, PNM.
+mediafileinfo.py can detect >130 file formats, among those it can display dimensions and codec of media formats mp4, mkv, mpeg-ts, mpeg-ps, wmv, avi, webm, flv, asf, wma, etc., it can display dimensions of image formats JPEG, PNG, GIF, BMP, PNM, TIFF etc., and it can display codec and audio parameters of audio formats mp3, flac, wav etc.

 Status: production ready for images, beta software for video.
 Please report bugs on https://github.com/pts/pymediafileinfo/issues , your feedback is